 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.Tue May 31 09:39:00 BST 2016 Back to results
+They are based on our understanding of legislation at the date of publication.11 March 2020 Back to results

 Can someone transfer funds from an overseas scheme into a UK pension arrangement?(Expand content) (Minimise content)